 If a published database is a member of an availability group and the publisher is redirected, it must be redirected to an availability group listener name associated with the availability group.
 It may not be redirected to an explicit node.

 After failover to a secondary replica, Replication Monitor is unable to adjust the name of the publishing instance of SQL Server and will continue to display replication information under the name of the original primary instance of SQL Server.
 After failover, a tracer token cannot be entered by using the Replication Monitor, however a tracer token entered on the new publisher by using Transact-SQL, is visible in Replication Monitor.

 General changes to replication agents to support availability groups

 Three replication agents were modified to support Always On availability groups.
 The Log Reader, Snapshot, and Merge agents were modified to query the distribution database for the redirected publisher and to use the returned availability group listener name, if a redirected publisher was declared, to connect to the database publisher.

 By default, when the agents query the distributor to determine whether the original publisher has been redirected, the suitability of the current target or redirection will be verified prior to returning the redirected host to the agent.
-This is recommended behavior.
-However, if agent start up occurs very frequently the overhead associated with the validation stored procedure may be deemed too costly.
-A new command line switch, BypassPublisherValidation, has been added to the Logreader, Snapshot, and Merge agents.
+This behavior is recommended.
+However, if agent startup occurs frequently the overhead associated with the validation stored procedure may be deemed too costly.
+A new command-line switch, BypassPublisherValidation, has been added to the Log reader, Snapshot, and Merge agents.
 When the switch is used, the redirected publisher is returned immediately to the agent and execution of the validation stored procedure is bypassed.

 Failures returned from the validation stored procedure are logged in the agent history logs.
 Those errors with severity greater than or equal to 16 will cause the agents to terminate.
 Some retry capabilities have been built in to the agents to handle the expected disconnect from a published database when it fails over to a new primary.